 About the Refuel Program

-4CORE continues its third year of providing vehicle fleets, fuel providers, and auto dealers in Southwest Colorado with fleet assessments, grant assistance and the possibilities of converting to alternative fuel vehicles (AFVs) through Refuel Colorado Energy Coaching.
+4CORE continues its fourth year of providing vehicle fleets, fuel providers, and auto dealers in Southwest Colorado with fleet assessments, grant assistance and the possibilities of converting to alternative fuel vehicles (AFVs) through Refuel Colorado Energy Coaching.
 Organizing stakeholder meetings, conducting fleet audits, and disseminating information on incentives, tax credits, AFV models and refueling infrastructure, are all components of Refuel Coaching.
 4CORE customizes coaching services based on the needs of the particular fleet, fuel provider or auto dealer.

 “Refuel Colorado is an effort by the Colorado Energy Office to encourage the adoption of alternative fuel vehicles in Colorado to lead a cheaper, cleaner, domestic transportation future.